Diuit/DUChat-iOS-demo/README.md

    }
    ```

-9. Now we need to authenticat your mobile device with the session token we just retrieved (`SESSION_A` and `SESSION_B`).
+9. Now we need to authenticate your mobile device with the session token we've retrieved (`SESSION_A` and `SESSION_B`).
 In `ViewController.swift`,  your app's first default first scene, add following code in your `viewDidLoad()` method.

    ```swift
    /*  ViewController.swift */